spdx/spdx-3-model/serialization/README.md

 This directory contains the specifications and examples for all supported SPDX serialization formats.

-There is a specification markdown file for each supported format describing the serialization.
+There is a specification Markdown file for each supported format describing the serialization.

 A collection of elements can be serialized in multiple formats.